YashBansal1/Angular-The_Complete_Guide/Notes.md

 We can also use setValue and patchValue with the reactive form.

+(<FormArray>this.recipeForm.get('ingredients')).clear();
+The clear() method automatically loops through all registered FormControls (or FormGroups) in the FormArray and removes them.

+It's like manually creating a loop and calling removeAt() for every item.

 # Using pipes to transform output

 Pipes are used to transform the output of a component.
 They are used to format the data before it is displayed to the user.